tmoulik/Machinelearning-matlab/README.md

 ## Description

-As part of my research work in particle physics, I have used a number of machine learning techniques for data analysis especially for signal and background separation, where signal is the particle events I am interested to look at further.
+As part of my research work in particle physics, I have used a number of machine learning techniques for data analysis, especially for signal and background separation and classification, where signal encompasses particle events I am interested to look at further.
 I did this course to gain some experience with analyzing other kinds of datasets in the industry.

 This contains some projects I worked on for the course on Machine learning in Coursera (Andrew Ng)